-Description The subjects comprise a ground floor main door flat situated in a four storey tenement.
-Accommodation Ground Floor: Entrance vestibule, hallway, living room with kitchen off, three bedrooms and bathroom.
-Gross internal floor area (m2) 86 square metres approx. Neighbourhood and location The subjects are situated in a popular residential district being approximately 2 miles south of Edinburgh City Centre.
-The subjects are convenient for all local amenities.
-Age 1890 Weather Overcast but dry.
+Weather Overcast but dry.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of stone and brick render construction.
-The diminity stacks are of stone and block fortact construction.
+The chimney stacks are of stone construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-The roof is timber pitched and clad with slates having a flat felt clad central platform.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is timber pitched and clad with slates with valley guttering and a flat felt clad platform in part.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Cast iron gutters and downpipes.
+Cast iron gutters and downpipes along with integral guttering.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of 600mm solid stone construction being pointed externally.
+The main walls are of solid stone construction being pointed externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are a mixture of replacement double glazed PVC and the original timber frame sash and casement style window units.
-The subjects are accessed through a PVC double glazed door with there being double glazed PVC doors leading from the living area to the rear communal garden.
+The windows are double glazed timber framed sash and casement style units.
+The subjects are accessed through a timber panelled door.
 External decorations Visually inspected.
-PVC and timber.
-Conservatories / porches Visually inspected.
-None.
-Communal areas Circulation areas visually inspected.
-Adjoining communal stairwell to which unfortunately access was not obtained.
-Garages and permanent outbuildings Visually inspected.
-Not applicable.
+The front access door to the communal stairwell was timber panelled and painted.